holoviz/holoviews/doc/developer_guide/index.md

 pixi run build-conda
 ```

+## Making a pull requests

+Once you have finished your code changes, you are ready to make a pull request.
+A pull request is how code from your local repository becomes available to maintainers to review
+and then merged into the project.
+To submit a pull request:

+1. Navigate to your repository on GitHub.
+1. Click on the `Compare & pull request` button.
+1. You can then look at the commits and file changes to make sure everything looks
+    okay one last time.
+1. Write a descriptive title that includes prefixes.
+HoloViews uses a convention for title
+    prefixes.
+The following prefixes are used:

+        * build: Changes that affect the build system
+        * chore: Changes that are not user-facing
+        * ci: Changes to CI configuration files and scripts
+        * compat: Compatibility with upstream packages
+        * docs: Documentation only changes
+        * enh: An enhancement to existing feature
+        * feat: A new feature
+        * fix: A bug fix
+        * perf: A code change that improves performance
+        * refactor: A code change that neither fixes a bug nor adds a feature
+        * test: Adding missing tests or correcting existing tests
+        * type: Type annotations

+1. Write a description of your changes in the.
+1. Click `Create Pull Request`.

 ## Continuous Integration

 Every push to the `main` branch or any PR branch on GitHub automatically triggers a test build with [GitHub Actions](https://github.com/features/actions).